StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 14/09/2020 - Esrin - Corrected order of Encumbrance Threshold / Current values for consistency.
 - 14/09/2020 - Cstadther - Added code driven by dice theme, if not starwars, enables Talent Tiers.
 - 11/09/2020 - Cstadther - Fixed issue where modifying a talent by clicking on the specialization box was not updating the talent item in the specialization correctly.
 - 09/09/2020 - Esrin - Updated minimum compatibility to 0.7.2 due to breaking changes.
 - 09/09/2020 - Esrin - Fixed roll dialog button in chat sidebar after 0.7.2 changes to element classes.
 - 08/09/2020 - Cstadther - Fixed issue with imported compendium specialization not able to find talent, will now search by name if id is not found.
 Fixed issue with dice images.
 - 08/09/2020 - Cstadther - 0.7.2 Update (obj.isPC replaced with obj.hasPlayerOwner).
 Fix for "handling" on vehicles.
 - 04/09/2020 - Cstadther - Bug fixed where Foundry link matched Dice Display regex, causing link to not display.
 - 02/09/2020 - Cstadther - Refactored Upload code to use straight fetch which bypasses UI Notification.
 - 02/09/2020 - Cstadther - Added Skill Themes (alternate default skill lists) and skill list uploading.
 Added new `genesys` vanilla skill list.
 - 01/09/2020 - Cstadther - Added Vehicle Modifiers (Only covers vehicle stats no pilot)
 - 01/09/2020 - Cstadther - Added additional error handling for modifier calculation.
 - 31/08/2020 - Cstadther - Fixed issue with character importing incorrect quantities for items.